ArchiveBox/docs/Configuration.md

 Configuration is done through environment variables.
 You can pass in settings using all the usual environment variable methods: e.g. by using the `env` command, settings variables in your shell profile, or sourcing a `.env` file before running the command.

-You can also modify the defaults in `archivebox/config.py` directly, but that's not recommended as your custom settings will be erased whenever you update ArchiveBox.

 Example configuration using `env` command:
 ```bash
 env CHROME_BINARY=google-chrome-stable RESOLUTION=1440,900 FETCH_PDF=False ./archive ~/Downloads/bookmarks_export.html
 ```

-All the available environment variables are defined in [`archivebox/config.py`](https://github.com/pirate/ArchiveBox/blob/master/archivebox/config.py) and [`etc/ArchiveBox.conf.default`](https://github.com/pirate/ArchiveBox/blob/master/etc/ArchiveBox.conf.default).
+All the available environment variables are defined below, but also in [`etc/ArchiveBox.conf.default`](https://github.com/pirate/ArchiveBox/blob/master/etc/ArchiveBox.conf.default).
+The code that load the config is in [`archivebox/config.py`](https://github.com/pirate/ArchiveBox/blob/master/archivebox/config.py), but don't modify the defaults in `archivebox/config.py` directly, as your changes there will be erased whenever you update ArchiveBox.

 To create a persistent config file, see the [Creating a Config File](#creating-a-config-file) section.